felixm126/black_jack/README.md

 # Gameplay

-1. Once the game has started, you will be prompted to select your bet.
-Click Start Hand to start the round.
+1. Once the game has started, you will be prompted to select your bet then click Start Hand to start the round.

 2. After you click start hand, you will be dealt two cards faceup and the dealer will also be dealt two cards with one facedown.

 3. Player's turn:

 - You can choose to `Hit` or `Stand`.
-- Additionally if you like your hand, you are able to `Double` but you will not be able to hit again.
+- Additionally if you like your hand, you are able to `Double` but you will not be able to hit again and you double your original bet.
-- If the first two cards you are dealt are pairs, you have the option of `Split`.
-  - Doing so will require an additional bet equal to your original bet amount.

 4. Dealer's Turn:

-- After you stand, the dealer reveals their hidden card and will hit until either they reach a hard 17 or bust.
+- After you stand, the dealer reveals their hidden card and will hit until either they reach a 17 or bust.

 ## How to Win

 The goal of the game is to have a higher total hand value than the dealer.
-You can do this by: 1.
-Have a higher value than the dealer without busting.
-2. Stand on your hand that has a value under 21 with the dealer busting.
+You can do this by:

+1. Having a higher value than the dealer without busting.
+2. Stand on your hand that has a value under 21 with the dealer going over 21.
 3. **Blackjack!** - Have a hand value equal to 21 from the first two cards dealt to you. - In the instance the dealer also 21, you push.

 ## Key Blackjack Terminology and Values